Learn what to look for and how to prioritize what you find in running gait analysis.

 Scott is a sport medicine expert with an emphasis on optimizing running performance, running injury prevention, treating running-related injuries, and foot orthoses.

-He is the Manager of Clinical Operations for UF (University of Florida) Health’s Outpatient Rehabilitation department Scott has dedicated his career to working with University of Florida Athletes to optimize their running, speed, and agility performance.
+As the Manager of Clinical Operations for UF (University of Florida) Health’s Outpatient Rehabilitation department, Scott has dedicated his career to working with University of Florida Athletes to optimize their running, speed, and agility performance.
 He is the Running Injury and Biomechanics Consultant to University of Florida Track and Cross Country and Foot and Ankle Specialist for University of Florida Athletic Association Athletes.
 He is also a Certified Endurance Running Specialist, a USA Track and Field Certified Level 1 Coach, and Certified Strength and Conditioning Specialist.
 Scott is a nationally recognized lecturer in the area of running medicine and is the current Chairman of the Academy of Sports Physical Therapy’s Running Special Interest Group.

 He currently resides in Gainesville, Florida with his wife and two daughters.